drakejoshua/To-do/README.md

 # To-do
-A sample web project that i'm using to practice javascript libraries uasge using html. css, tailwind, javascript, eslint, prettier, yarnJ and the sortable.js library
+A sample web project that i'm using to practice javascript libraries usage using html, css, javascript, webpack, npm and the sortable.js library